ste7anste7an/mains_freq/README.md

 ## Tasmota configuration

-When resetting the configuration of the tasmota module, a
+When resetting the configuration of the tasmota module a Wifi network will become active with an SSID in the form of `tasmota_<mac>`.
+Connect to this Wifi station and browse to `192.168.4.1`.
+A GUI will be shown that allows you to select a Wifi network and where a network password can be provided.

 ## Setting parameters